-Content proficiencies: Culture, CommunicationDuration: SemesterTransferable skills: Determined Upon EnrollmentCan be repeated.
+Benchmark: Flexible Content proficiencies: Determined Upon Enrollment Transferable skills: Determined Upon Enrollment Can be repeated.

-Prerequisites: (do not need to meet all of them) 2.9 or below academic grade in Introduction to ILO Elective, 1.9 or below HOW grade in prior World Language course, 2.5 or below academic grade in prior World Language course, Tier

-2 or 3 team recommendation
+Prerequisites: (do not need to meet all of them) 1.9 or below HOW grade in prior World Language course, 2.5 or below academic grade in prior World Language course, Tier 2 or 3 team recommendation

 A GLO in World Language Exploration is an opportunity to practice and improve communication, reading, and writing skills while studying a language not offered at MAUMHS.
 A GLO provides extra support and guidance as the student practices personalized learning skills.
-Student must have an interest to work independently.
+Students must have an interest to work independently.
 Off-site time with a community mentor is strongly encouraged.
+This is not equivalent to a leveled language course.